spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 {% include toc %}

-This is an early alpha feature that is under active development and will likely change.
+Plugins are an early alpha feature that is under active development and will likely change.

+This guide is for creating a new plugin to Spinnaker.
+For information about how to use an existing plugin, see [Plugin Users Guide](/guides/user/plugin-users/).

 # Create the Backend For Stage Plugins